 No but actually what can I replace email with?

-If you just want something more efficient for your purposes but don’t care about the NSA reading it (realistically, my priority) there are loads of apps designed to do this, like Slack and Trello and Groups and asana, each of which manage different aspects of projects that you couls also do through email.
-The hippest chat thing for this purpose is probably Gitter (gitter source) which in principle you can run yourself if you have a trusted OSX server lying about.
+If you just want something more efficient for your purposes but don’t care about the NSA reading it (realistically, my priority) there are loads of apps designed to do this, like Slack and Trello and zulip and Groups and asana, each of which manage different aspects of projects that you couls also do through email.
+The hippest chat thing for this purpose is probably Gitter (gitter source) or zulip which in principle you can run yourself. (the former requries you to have a trusted OSX server lying about.)